-- Choose Trace→Display Options... and in the dialog box, enter the desired offset value in the field beside Address Offset.
-Then click the OK or Apply pushbutton. - Use the offset_by command-line option to the display trace command.
+• Choose Trace→Display Options... and in the dialog box, enter the desired offset value in the field beside Address Offset.
+Then click the OK or Apply pushbutton.

+Or, using the command line, use the offset_by command line option to the display trace command.